apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    |vnf-nics-list.png|

 #.
-To add VNF details, click on "Add VNF detail"
+To add VNF details, click on the "Add VNF detail" button

    |vnf-add-detail.png|

    The following parameters are supported.

    - name: The name of the VNF detail.
 The valid values are: ACCESS_METHODS, USERNAME, PASSWORD, SSH_USER, SSH_PASSWORD, SSH_PORT, WEB_USER, WEB_PASSWORD,
      HTTP_PATH, HTTP_PORT, HTTPS_PATH, HTTPS_PORT, ICON, VERSION, VENDOR and MAINTAINER

    - value: The value of the VNF detail.
 If the name is access_methods, the valid values are: console, http, https, ssh-key, ssh-password

-Users are also able to edit or remove existing VNF details.
+#.
+To edit or remove VNF details, click on the corresponding icon of each VNF detail.

    |vnf-details-list.png|